-HAS YOUR ORGANIZATION HELD FOUR PUBLICLY ACCESSIBLE ARTS ACTIVITIES OVER TWO YEARS: Please note, to be eligible for this grant, you must have held four publicly accessible events that span from October 2014 to the grant deadline.
+HAS YOUR ORGANIZATION HELD FOUR PUBLICALLY ACCESSIBLE ARTS ACTIVITIES FOR TWO YEARS: Please note, to be eligible for this grant, you must have held four publically accessible events that span from October 2014 to the grant deadline.
+IS YOUR ORGANIZATION'S THREE-YEAR AVERAGE ANNUAL OPERATING BUDGET LESS THAN \$2 MILLION IN INCOME (DETERMINED BY THE LINE REVENUE LESS IN-KIND MINUS NON-OPERATING REVENUE IN THE SFAC DATA ARTS REPORT)?: The organization's three-year-average annual operating budget must not exceed \$2 million in income or expense.